Graphical lasso for extremes: Introduction

 Unlike the Gaussian case, the precision matrix $\Theta$ in the HR model is not of full rank.
-As a consequence, existing statistical inference procedures for estimating $\Theta$ in a HR model require conditioning on a chosen dimension being above a high threshold.
+Due to this low-rank property, existing statistical inference procedures for estimating $\Theta$ in an HR model often start with conditioning on a chosen dimension being above a high threshold.
 In turn, one can only estimate $\Theta^{(k)} \in \mathbb{R}^{(d-1)\times(d-1)}$, the submatrix of $\Theta$ where the $k$-th row and $k$-th column are removed \citep{eng2018a}.
-Estimating a HR graphical model is therefore challenging when a sparse $\Theta$ is desired: a sparse estimate of $\Theta^{(k)}$ does not guarantee sparsity on the omitted $k$-th row and column. \cite{hentschel2022statistical} proposed an estimation procedure for $\Theta$ using matrix completion when the sparsity structure of $\Theta$ was known.
-To date, the only sparse estimation for $\Theta$ without knowing the sparsity structure ex-ante was proposed by \cite{engelke2021learning}.
-They achieved this goal by aggregating sparse estimates of $\Theta^{(k)}$ for all $k=1,\ldots,d$ using a majority vote to decide whether or not each entry of $\Theta$ should be zero.
-In other words, their estimation procedure requires estimating $d$ graphical models which can be computationally intensive for large $d$.
+Estimating an HR graphical model is therefore challenging when a sparse $\Theta$ is desired: a sparse estimate of $\Theta^{(k)}$ does not guarantee sparsity on the omitted $k$-th row and column. \cite{hentschel2022statistical} propose an estimation procedure for $\Theta$ using matrix completion when the sparsity structure of $\Theta$ was known.
+To date, the only sparse estimation for $\Theta$ without knowing the sparsity structure ex-ante is proposed by \cite{engelke2021learning}.
+They achieve this goal by aggregating sparse estimates of $\Theta^{(k)}$ for all $k=1,\ldots,d$ using a majority vote to decide whether or not each entry of $\Theta$ should be zero.
+In other words, their estimation procedure requires estimating $d$ graphical models, which can be computationally intensive for large $d$.

 In this paper, we propose a direct estimate of $\Theta$ with a built-in option for sparse estimation via $L_1$-regularization.
-We term it the {\it extreme graphical lasso}.
+We term it the {\it extreme graphical lasso} (EGLasso).
 The core idea is as follows.
 We show that by adding a positive constant $c$ to each entry of $\Theta$, the matrix

 is the inverse of a covariance matrix $\Sigma^*$ which can be estimated consistently from observations.
-To impose sparsity on the entries of $\Theta$, we only need to shrink the off-diagonal entries of $\Theta^*$ to $c$, which can be achieved in the optimization
+To impose sparsity on the entries of $\Theta$, we only need to estimate $\Theta^*$ by shrinking the off-diagonal entries to $c$, which can be achieved in the optimization

-The extreme graphical lasso method requires solving only one opimization problem and therefore is efficient in handling high dimensional situations.
-In addition, it results in both graph structure identification and parameters estimation simultaneously.
-The efficiency and accuracy are the main advantages of this novel method.
+where $\gamma>0$ is the regularization parameter.
+The EGLasso thus achieves both graph structure identification and parameter estimation of $\Theta$ by solving a single penalized likelihood problem.
+Compared to the EGLearn procedure of \cite{engelke2021learning}, which requires solving $d$ separate optimization problems, EGLasso is computationally more efficient, particularly for large $d$.
+On the other hand, EGLearn with neighborhood selection can achieve better graph recovery for very sparse graphs, as it exploits the conditional independence structure node-by-node.
+The two approaches offer complementary strengths.